 Four scientific papers, yet crickets from the media.
 The last two studies show quercetin reduced “symptom severity,” meaning the difference between a cold one can recover from at home versus a trip to the hospital or worse, that one might not recover from.
 Isn’t this what vaccines do?

-The that the COVID vaccines “help keep you from getting seriously ill.”
+The CDC tells us that the COVID vaccines “help keep you from getting seriously ill.”
 This is what the quercetin studies found as well.
 One approach is mandated, a vaccine, a medical intervention, with loss of job, travel, and freedom if you refuse.
 The other approach, a supplement taken once or twice a day, something readily available at any grocery or health food store, one of myriad supplements on the shelf, is ignored.

 “Colorado could stop elective surgeries, activate crisis standards next week if COVID numbers don’t improve.”
 It’s clear that COVID is not over, and in some locations is far from it.
 There will be variants and surges.